1 Finding Concurrent ECOSTRESS and EMIT Data

 3. Organizing and Filtering Results

-# Function to create shapely polygon of spatial coverage
+Create a shapely polygon of spatial coverage from results metadata.

 # Get Geometry Keys